 Crowley is now a lightning rod, making news (or what passes for it in the tech scene) for tweets or public appearances.
 He spent much of this year’s SXSW dogged by rumors that Foursquare was bleeding cash and struggling to raise additional funds.
 Yelp board member Keith Rabois has been Foursquare’s most vocal detractor, calling its potential a “myth” and suggesting the company’s only hope is a Hail Mary acquisition.
 Crowley has spent more than a decade pursuing his dream of building the world’s social GPS.
 (Foursquare is his second startup to chase the idea; he sold his first, Dodgeball, to Google, but the search giant let the product wither.)
 Some now wonder if Foursquare’s true Achilles’ heel might be that Crowley’s bet, his life’s work, has been flawed from the start: Maybe users simply don’t like sharing their location the same way they love sharing a photo or a status update.

-But Crowley has never been more convinced of his mission--or more pugnacious in responding to critics.
-"Over the last couple of years, we've had to build a lot of stuff just to fight for survival, so we don't get crushed by a Facebook or Google," he says.
-"It's been like working our way through [video game] Mike Tyson's Punch-Out."
+But Crowley has never been more convinced of his mission–or more pugnacious in responding to critics.
+“Over the last couple of years, we’ve had to build a lot of stuff just to fight for survival, so we don’t get crushed by a Facebook or Google,” he says.
+“It’s been like working our way through Mike Tyson’s Punch-Out.”
 Since securing $41 million in debt financing in April, Foursquare has reinvented itself as a local search and discovery engine, distancing itself from the check-ins and virtual badges it had become known for.
-It's finally opening up its advertising tools to the 1.4 million merchants already using the platform.
+It’s finally opening up its advertising tools to the 1.4 million merchants already using the platform.
 And its location data are powering a slew of services such as Uber and Path, making Foursquare a dangerous competitor to the $2.2 billion Yelp (and perhaps explaining why Rabois, who declined an offer to comment for this story, has been so rabid in his attacks).

 “We’re now at this point where it’s really hard for us to go away,” Crowley says.
 “People will say, ‘Oh, you’re not killing it like Google.’
 Well, Google’s got 50,000 people.
 ‘You guys aren’t as profitable as Facebook.’
 Yeah, well, they have 4,900 people and have been around for 10 years.
 We’re [four-and-a-half] years old with 160 people: Give us a chance to grow into what we are.”